Misso (footballer)

-Jardemílson Góes de Melo (born 15 August 1973), better known as Misso, is a Brazilian former professional footballer who played as a left back.
+Jardemílson Góes de Melo (born 15 August 1973), better known as Misso, is a Brazilian former professional footballer who played as a left-back.

 Career

-Formed in EC Bahia youth categories, Misso stood out in football in the interior of São Paulo, playing for Mogi Mirim and Ponte Preta, being hired by Botafogo and Palmeiras in the early 2000s.
+Formed in Bahia's youth categories, Misso stood out in football in the interior of São Paulo, playing for Mogi Mirim and Ponte Preta, being hired by Botafogo and Palmeiras in the early 2000s.
 Due to irregularities, he ended up not establishing himself, and retired early.